hrgus/ScribbleSearch/README.md

 ## Getting Started

-- clone Repo to your local Machine using "Git Clone"
+- Clone Repo to your local Machine using "Git Clone"
 - Open index.html with you browser
-- Have fun searching for different songs and getting all sorts of information
+- Have fun searching for different songs and getting the artist, song, and release date with each song with th ename you search

+## Credit

+Used the https://musicbrainz.org/ API for retrieving data.

+## Author

+Harry Gustafson